Permission use cases¶

 content/publish

-You can control what content items can be uploaded and where by using Limitations
+You can control what content items can be uploaded and where by using imitations on the content/create

 and content/publish